Student studying

 Total credits: 24 credits

-You can find a full list of elective courses offered at this link.
+A full list of elective courses offered can be found at this link.
 Please note that the following classes cannot be taken for elective credit: Econ 700, Econ 701, Econ 715, Econ 800, Econ 816, Econ 801, Econ 810, Econ 817, Econ 802, Econ 811.
-To complete your degree, you will also need to write and give an oral defense of a master's thesis.
+To complete the degree, students will also need to write and give an oral defense of a master's thesis.

 Liliana de Freitas